earlycodetech/agrotrade/documentation.md

 **11/12/2023 => 1**
 * Update: Multiple updates *
 * Solution: Multiple updates were preformed, including fixing the session error message that results from the navbar codes when a user is not signed in *

+**11/12/2023 => 2**
+* Task: Initialize Storage of Firebase *
+* Action: Login to your firbase account, then click on 'Build' and select 'Storage'.
+On the new page, click on 'Get started' and complete the steps following it.
+On successful creation, go to the rules tab and update the rules to 'true'.
+Change this to true => allow read, write: if false; *

+**11/12/2023 => 2**
+* Task: Creation of products *
+* Action: Here, we wrote codes to create products.
+The details of the products created would be found on the collect "products" within firestore.
+The image uploaded along the product creation would be found in your "Storage" on firebase *